Pete Drake: Death

-Developing emphysema after four decades of smoking, Drake's health began declining in 1985.
-The Drakes built a recording studio in their home in Brentwood, Tennessee, where he died on July 29, 1988, at the age of 55.
-He is buried in Spring Hill Cemetery in Nashville with an inscription that reads "His Courage, His Smile, His Talent and His Love, Warms Our Hearts" and "For Pete's Sake."
+Developing emphysema and congestive heart failure after four decades of smoking, Drake's health began declining in 1985.
+He sold Pete's Place recording studio at 809 18th Avenue South to Mel Tillis in 1985, then built Pete's Place studio in Berry Hill (currently County Q studios) and the last recording studio he built was in the Drake's own home in Brentwood, Tennessee.
+He died on July 29, 1988, at the age of 55.
+He is buried in Spring Hill Cemetery in Nashville.